Five Critical Factors When Choosing A Solar Installer

 Having a good relationship with your contractor matters for such an important project.
 A good relationship will ensure any problems are fixed quickly and in a mutually beneficial way.

-Choose an installer who you are compatible and comfortable with.
+Choose an installer with whom you are compatible and comfortable.
 For example: If you like to ask loads of detailed questions, go with someone who enjoys explaining things in terms you can understand!

 5. Questions To Ask An Installer